Fonsiaa/Web-Dev---ll_SA-1_Clone-Tasks/README.md

 * Use CSS selectors, classes, and styling techniques efficiently.
 * Use semantic HTML elements thoroughly.
 * Are well commented and formatted.

-*The specifications, as well as any media assets required to create the page, are included in your GitHub repository.*

-**Please read the full assessment brief on Minerva**